San7o/Brenta-Engine/docs/DESIGN.md

 more I learned about graphics the more I became fascinated and interested in the topic.

-When I began this project in july 2024 I was really confused with using OpenGL and C++, it took me a while to develop a decent mental model.
+When I began this project in July 2024 I was really confused with using OpenGL and C++, it took me a while to develop a decent mental model.
 I was at my second year of university and I did not have any major programming experience, but I pushed through it and hacked some